10 Ways to Lower Your AC Bill in Texas (Without Sweating It Out)

 Key Takeaways

-- •Set your thermostat to 78 degrees when home and 85 degrees when away.
-Every degree below 78 adds 6-8% to your cooling costs.
+- •The best thermostat setting to lower your electric bill is 78°F when home and 85°F when away.
+Every degree below 78°F adds 6-8% to your cooling costs.

-- •Closing vents does NOT save energy.
+- •Closing vents in unused rooms does NOT save money on AC.
 It increases duct pressure, makes your system work harder, and can cause damage.

-- •Changing your air filter monthly during summer can cut energy use by 5-15%.
+- •AC filter replacement monthly during summer can cut energy use by 5-15%.

-- •Sealing duct leaks can save up to 30% of your conditioned air that's currently going into your attic.
+- •Duct sealing can save up to 30% of your conditioned air that's currently going into your attic.

-If your summer electricity bill makes you wince, you're not alone.
+If your high electric bill makes you wince every summer, you're not alone.
 Texas homeowners pay some of the highest cooling costs in the country, and San Antonio's triple-digit heat makes it worse.
-The good news: you don't need a new AC system to cut costs.
+Whether your CPS Energy bill is high or you just want to save money on AC without sweating through the season, you don't need a brand new system to lower your electric bill.
 These 10 tips can make a real difference this summer.

-Why Your Electricity Bill Is So High in Summer
+Why Is My Electric Bill So High in San Antonio Summers?

 Your AC is the biggest energy user in your home, accounting for about 48% of your total bill during summer.
 In San Antonio, your system might run 10 to 16 hours a day from June through September.
 Add in peak demand pricing from your electricity provider, and bills can easily double or triple compared to spring.

-The main culprits: a thermostat set too low, leaky ductwork, dirty filters, and an AC system that hasn't been maintained.
+The main culprits: a thermostat set too low, leaky ductwork that needs duct sealing, dirty filters that need AC filter replacement, and a system that hasn't had an AC tune-up.
 Here's how to tackle each one.

-The Department of Energy recommends 78 degrees when you're home.
+The Department of Energy recommends 78°F when you're home.
 Every degree below that adds 6-8% to your cooling costs.
-So if you keep it at 72, you're paying roughly 36-48% more than you need to.
-If 78 feels warm at first, give it a few days.
+So if you keep it at 72°F, you're paying roughly 36-48% more than you need to.
+If 78°F feels warm at first, give it a few days.
 Your body adjusts faster than you'd think.

 2. Raise the Temp When You're Away

-Set it to 85 degrees when you leave the house.
+Set it to 85°F when you leave the house.
 A programmable or smart thermostat does this automatically.
 Don't turn the AC completely off, though.
 In Texas heat, your system will run for hours trying to catch up when you get home, and the humidity buildup can cause mold issues.

 3. Use Ceiling Fans the Right Way